 Your kids will love these 5 fun ways to paint with feathers.
 These process art activities are perfect all year or during a study of birds or Thanksgiving turkeys.

 Are you looking for some new process art ideas?
+How about an art connection to your Thanksgiving unit?
 Why not try painting with feathers.
 Kids really enjoy the sensory experience of working with feathers and feathers help create some really interesting artwork.

 I added several links at the bottom of this post.
 Use the links and ideas to help you shop for props to add to your center.
 There will be no additional cost to you when you make a purchase from a link, but a small portion of your purchase will be used towards maintaining this website.

 Here are 5 art activities for preschoolers for you to try.

 It can’t get much simpler than providing a variety of feathers and some paint.

 Let your kids experiment.
 How do the lines change when you use a different feather?
 Which feather do you prefer to paint with?
 Why?

 You can also add some water to make the paint thinner.
 Does this make a difference?

 Rather than letting kids dip the feathers into the paint, drop paint directly onto the paper with a dropper or squeeze bottle.
 Then, kids can spread the paint around with feathers.